chaotic-society/theoretica/README.md

 # Uroboro
 A math library for videogames in C++, header-only and for x86 platforms.
-Includes common math functions, vector, matrix and quaternion calculations.
+Includes common math functions, vector and matrix calculations.